CodePushGo/website/src/content/blog/en/automated-consent-tracking-for-capacitor-apps.md

 ## Consent Requirements Guide

-Adding consent tracking to [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) means meeting the rules set by both Apple and Google.
+Adding consent tracking to [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) means meeting the rules set by both Apple and Google.
 These rules are designed to ensure user privacy and compliance with platform standards.

 ### App Store Policy Requirements